Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/compatible-track-changelog.md

 ## January 2025

 Release date: January 14, 2025

+### dbt Cloud

+These changes reflect capabilities that are only available in dbt Cloud.

+### Features

+- Add event_time to cross-project ref artifact
+- Include debug exception message in ObservabilityMetric

+### Fixes

+- Adding support for deferral against the new time spine definition
+- Fix error messages for SL query
+- Semantic Layer commands now respect `--favor-state` when running with `--defer`

 This release includes functionality from the following versions of dbt Core OSS:
 ```